What We Do

 Mission

-Located in one of the world’s most biodiverse and vital regions, The Center’s mission is to provide unique opportunities and funding to advance ecological research, education, and advocacy and encourage the protection of our piece of nature’s heaven.
+Located in one of the world’s most biodiverse and vital regions, The Center’s mission is to provide unique opportunities and funding to advance ecological research, education, and advocacy, and encourage the protection of our piece of nature’s heaven.
 The Center further aims to uncover and preserve history, and the building it calls home, and the community of Cape May Point.